Last-mile fibre connectivity made easy with PON

 What is PON

-A passive optical network (PON) is the section of Layer 2 network that includes everything between two active elements: the headend unit, or optical line terminal (OLT) and the customer premises equipment, or optical network unit/terminal (ONU/ONT).
+A passive optical network (PON) is the section of a Layer 2 network that includes everything between two active elements: the headend unit, or optical line terminal (OLT) and the customer premises equipment, or optical network unit/terminal (ONU/ONT).
 A PON uses optical wavelength-division multiplexing (WDM) so a single fiber can be split to connect multiple ONUs to a single port and can be used for both downstream and upstream traffic to support quad-play services: data, IPTV, voice, and security.

 The OLT broadcasts the same data to all ONUs/ONTs.
 An ONU/ONT can recognize any data specifically targeted for it by filtering data using ONU-ID.
 Since all active ONU/ONT upstream signals transmit at 1310 nm, a time-division multiplex (TDM) format must be used to manage and grant timeslots in which each ONU/ONT is allowed to transmit to the OLT.
 The OLT determines the distance and time delay of each subscriber.
 Then the total available bandwidth is divided between all ONUs so each user only gets a fraction.
 The upstream transmissions, via burst-mode operation, are allocated on an as-need basis by the OLT for each ONU/ONT that needs to send data.